-840 Music Appreciation Credit: .50 SHEA - TOLM --

-This course is offered to musicians and non-musicians alike, as it is not performance based.
-Students become more informed listeners through the study of music history, musical instruments, technique and styles.
+840 Music Appreciation Credit: .50 SHEA - TOLMAN This course is offered to musicians and non-musicians alike, as it is not performance based.
+Students become more informed listeners throu listeners through the study of music history, musical instruments, technique and styles.
+A great deal of this class focuses on listeners through the study of music history, musical instruments, technique and styles.
 A great deal of this class focuses on listening and responding to music of various instrumentation and from various cultures.
 Students research composers, investigate the sounds around them and learn about acoustics and concert etiquette.